Should I Quit Drinking Alcohol? Teetotaler or Social Drinker?

 - Right at the outset I will acknowledge that I was a regular drinker of alcohol until age 27.
-Then a good friend, who had been a serious alcoholic, opened my eyes with the story of his own experience of chronic drunkenness, along with some profound insights from the Scriptures.
+Then a good friend, who had been an addicted alcoholic, opened my eyes with the story of his own experience of chronic drunkenness, along with some profound insights from the Scriptures.
 So in 1971, as they say in my ancestral Irish homeland, I decided to "take the pledge" and have not regretted giving up alcohol in all the years since then.
 If you have even the slightest doubts about whether or not to drink alcohol, I urge you, please, to read my heartfelt appeal.
 I offer these Scriptures and my comments, not to criticize, but to encourage you towards a decision that, in my case, has made the last 45 years far better than my first 27.

 Proverbs 20:1 Wine is a mocker and beer a brawler; whoever is led astray by them is not wise.

 KJV: ...whosoever is deceived thereby is not wise.